happinessjia/robocup2D-Team-TSM/README.md

 2. team TSM (Three SwordsMan)

-   TSM was one of the teams participating the first robot competition of Zhejiang University.
+   TSM was one of the teams participating in the first robot competition of Zhejiang University.
 I(Jiajia Zheng) was the team leader.
 Our teammates were Ming Li and someone who left the team during the preparing time.
 Our performance was pretty excellent in the competition leaderboard.
 At last, we got the fourth place and won the first prize in the final official competition.
 Ming Li and I were joined the robotics research lab after the competition,then preparing for the Robocup China Open 2006.

    For more information, please visit the file [参赛感言](https://github.com/happinessjia/robocup2D-Team-TSM/blob/main/参赛感言.txt)